tcheukueppoo/maat/docs/class.md

 }
 ```

-Having to iterate over `buf(r)` to check conflicts reveals itself to be very
+Having to iterate over `buf(r)` to check conflicts reveals how computationally
-computationally expensive but since identifiers are mostly short strings,
+expensive this solution is but since identifiers are mostly short strings,
 they'll probably get internalized and thus testing for string equality fallbacks
 to pointer equality.

 ## Inheritances

-Maat implements c3 linearization, it c3 linearizes at runtime time by using
+Maat implements c3 linearization, it c3 linearizes at runtime time by using the
-the dynamic programming approach.
+dynamic programming approach.

-* Classes never inherit (`:is`) roles.
+* A Class cannot inherit (`:is`) roles.
 * A class can inherit (`:is`) classes and at the same time do (`:does`) roles.
 * A class can do (`:does`) multiple roles and inherit (`:is`) multiple classes.
 * A role can do (`:does`) other roles but never it does inherit (`:is`) a role